packit/packit.dev/content/packit-as-a-service.md

 ### How to check Packit Service works in your project?

-Nowadays, Packit Service supports only validation of your pull requests.
+Nowadays, Packit Service is able only to build your changes and provide them as RPMs.
 Once you create a pull request, Packit Service builds the code from the pull request in COPR repository and reports back COPR build status to the pull request.